At the beginning of the year (2016) I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 There are many players and coaches who strive for good and straight-to-the-point information.

-Below you’ll find the answers that people wrote in response to the question that was presented (above) to them.
+Below, you’ll find the answers that people wrote in response to the question that was presented (above).

-I’ve tried my best to give them my honest answers hoping to clarify the issues and giving solutions to improving their tennis.
+I’ve tried my best to give my honest answers, hoping to clarify the issues and give solutions to improving their tennis.

 51. “When I am playing I still find the toughest thing to do consistently is to keep my focus.
 I think I’m focusing, but after a shot I realize that I wasn’t ready or I didn’t watch the ball.
 There is another issue that seems to be related.
 When I get into a rally I sometimes freeze up and miss a shot which I have hit thousands of with no problem in practice.
 It seems to be a lack of confidence or an incidence of panic.
 I don’t seem to relax and trust my strokes.”